Skip to content

 Where privacy laws such as the GDPR apply, we rely on one or more of the following legal bases:

-• Consent: When you provide health information and enable AI analysis features, you consent to our processing of that data to provide insights.
+• Consent: When you provide health information and enable certain features, you consent to our processing of that data to provide services and analyses.

 • Contract: We process data necessary to provide the Services under our agreement with you (e.g., basic account, logging, and subscription features).